jessestuart/unifi_exporter/README.md

 #### What does this do?

-This builds on the [excellent ubiquiti => prometheus integration][unifi-exporter-mdlayher] developed by @mdlayher, which sadly is no longer actively maintained.
+This builds on the [excellent Unifi Exporter package][unifi-exporter-mdlayher] developed by @mdlayher, which unfortunately is no longer actively maintained, and provides an up-to-date, multi-arch image with the additional configuration manifests required for easy Kubernetes + Prometheus Operator integration.

 In addition to the self-evident benefits of the tool itself, this integration
 offers: